Following code was tested with edge rails (rails4) .

 end

-The method rollback_active_record_state! is defined as
+The method rollback_active_record_state!

 def rollback_active_record_state!